Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Introduction

 We present here the first global dimension-6 SMEFT analysis to include top data and operators in a simultaneous combination of the constraints from the Higgs, electroweak, diboson and top sectors.
 We use a full set of data from LHC Run 2, in particular the latest Higgs Simplified Template Cross Section (STXS) measurements, differential distributions in $WW$ diboson and $Zjj$ measurements, and updated top observables including kinematic distributions, $t \bar t$, single-top and $t \bar t W/Z$ production.
 In addition to expanding our dataset, improvements over previous fits include a proper computation using {\tt SMEFT@NLO}~\cite{Degrande:2020evl} of the dimension-6 contributions to Higgs gluon fusion in STXS bins and incorporating the full SMEFT dependence in off-shell Higgs to 4 lepton decays~\cite{Brivio:2019myy}.
 We also provide a self-consistent treatment of the triple-gluon operator at linear order that had been omitted from our previous fit~\cite{Ellis:2014jta} on the basis of strong constraints at quadratic order~\cite{Krauss:2016ely, Hirschi:2018etq, Goldouzian:2020wdq}.
+We discuss two possible options for the fermion flavour structure, one assuming a flavour-universal symmetry and the other allowing the coefficients of operators containing third-generation fermions to vary independently through a top-specific flavour symmetry, both of which are explicitly broken only by the dimension-6 operators that induce shifts in Yukawa couplings.

 Fig.~\ref{fig:venn} provides a schematic representation of the dependences of these datasets on the 34 dimension-6 operator coefficients in the top-specific flavour scenario introduced in Section~\ref{sec:SMEFT} and defined in Tables~\ref{tab:operators} and \ref{tab:4F_SU2_2_SU3_3}.
 The overlaps between the different oblongs show explicitly how a given operator may contribute to several classes of measurements.
 For example, ${\cal O}_{Ht}, {\cal O}_{tW}, {\cal O}_{tB}$ and ${\cal O}_{Qq}^{3,1}$ contribute to top EW observables, i.e., single-top and $W$ helicity fraction measurements, as well as $t \bar t V$ observables.
 In addition to these observables, ${\cal O}_{Hu}, {\cal O}_{Hd}, {\cal O}_{Hq}^{(3)}$ and ${\cal O}_{Hq}^{(1)}$ also contribute to diboson, electroweak precision and Higgs observables, exemplifying the interplay between the various data sectors.